mrseanryan/gpt-code-commenter/README.md

 - With a simple prompt, we ask the LLM to annotate the given code, following conventions for that language.

+- `NOTE` - this tool still requires manual supervision: currently larger files may become truncated by the LLM.
+By default the tool outputs to stdout OR to a new directory.

 ## Usage

 To comment a single file: